oOluki/Lengine/README.md

 # Lengine
 Lengine is a project containing a simple hot reload executable and some example plugins it runs.
 The idea is to be able to pass the absolute path of this plugin objects (.dll/.so) and have the Lengine executable run them, while also allowing for cool features as hot reloads, which can make software development more convinient.

-To build this, simply compile the Lengine.c file linking against dlfcn in linux and macos or ws2_32 in windows, or use cmake
+To build this, simply compile the Lengine.c file linking against dlfcn in linux and macos or ws2_32 in windows, or use cmake.

-To use it include the environment.h header and define the void plugin_init(Env*) and bool plugin_update(Plugin*) methods, additionally you may define the void plugin_retrieve_state(void*) method for hot reloading.
+To use it first define the macro LE_BUILDING_DLL (doesn't matter the definition, just define it), include the environment.h header (you can copy the header for convinience, it is a standalone header only) and define the void plugin_init(Env*) and bool plugin_update(Plugin*) methods with the LE_PLUGIN_EXPORT macro before the definition, additionally you may define the void plugin_retrieve_state(void*) method for hot reloading (with the LE_PLUGIN_EXPORT macro also).
 Here is the usage:

   Lengine Help: